 The members of the Compensation Committee are Mr. Mahoney, Ms. Sarsynski and Mr. Bottiglieri, each of whom is independent for purposes of the 1940 Act and the Nasdaq corporate governance rules.
 Mr. Mahoney serves as Chairman of the Compensation Committee.
 The Compensation Committee's oversight responsibilities include determining, or recommending to the Board, the compensation, if any, of the Company's Chief Executive Officer and all other executive officers of the Company and recommending to the Board the compensation of the independent directors of the Company.
 The Compensation Committee reviews the compensation of the Independent Directors annually and makes a recommendation to the Board of the level of compensation.
 The Compensation Committee bases its recommendation upon available information regarding the compensation of other public business development companies of similar size to the Company, the expertise required of the Independent Directors and the duties and anticipated time commitment of the Independent Directors.
 After receiving the recommendation of the Compensation Committee, the Board determines the compensation of the Independent Directors.
-Currently none of the Company's executive officers are compensated by the Company and, as a result, the Compensation Committee does not produce and/or review a report on executive compensation practices.
+Currently none of the Company's executive officers are compensated by the Company and, as a result, the Compensation Committee does not produce and/or review a report on executive compensations.
 So long as the Company is externally managed and no compensation is paid by the Company to its officers, the Compensation Committee is only required to confirm that no compensation has been paid by the Company to its officers and, if so required under any administrative or similar agreement, that the Company has reimbursed the external manager for the percentage allocation of officers' compensation determined by the Board or a committee thereof.
-The Compensation Committee may rely on the determination Committee Charter that is available on the Company's website www.horizontechfinance.com.
+The Compensation Committee may rely on the determination of the Board or of the Audit Committee with respect to any such expense allocation.
+The Compensation Committee has adopted a written Compensation Committee Charter th

-Stockholder Communication with the Board of Directors
+Stockholder Communication with the Board